| Title: | Calculate and visualize a phylogenetic diversity indicators based on species occurrence data cubes |

 datacube is outputted with 3 variables that contain the lists of species that

-are observed for each grid cell (as speciesKeys
+are observed for each grid cell (as speciesKeys, ott_id's and names).

 mcube |